-This is the second Interview of my new series with people who also have Fibromyalgia.
+This is the third Interview of my new series with people who also have Fibromyalgia.

 I am introducing to you the creative Fiona.
 She is also from England like the lovely Alisha from my last Interview.
 She is 23 years young.